-Mike Poirier Director, Aggregates & Construction Group, Bridgestone Commercial Sales cept into effective sales execution.
+Mike Poirier Director, Aggregates & Construction Group, Bridgestone Commercial Sales

 He shared, "We were made aware of TAT through one of our strategic customers, Ryder.
 Scott Perry at Ryder is very passionate about TAT and a great advocate.
-As a result, I, and our Bridgestone Leadership group, have all learned much more about the terrible social issue involved, and everyone has mentioned that since meeting with Kendis Paris, TAT's executive director, we have become much more aware and cognizant of the news reports on
+As a result, I, and our Bridgestone Leadership group, have all learned much more about the terrible social issue involved, and everyone has mentioned that since meeting with Kendis Paris, TAT's executive director, we have become much more aware and cognizant of the news reports on human trafficking."